butterYeeter/future-engineers-2025/README.md

     The position we opted for was mostly for our convenience in mounting it on the robot where there was space, but we later found it to make our lives more difficult in coding.
 A future improvement would be to take the angle and position of the camera into account to optimize usage of that glorious 80 degree field of view.

 - **Reasoning:**
-    Using the pixy removed the need for us to do the computer vision for tracking obstacles our selves.
-The pixy also provides a convenient interface over I2C to get the objects that it has tracked.
-We simply configure the camera on a pc to get it to track red and green traffic lights.
+    Using the pixy removed the need for us to do the computer vision for tracking obstacles ourselves.
+The pixy also provides a convenient interface over I2C to get the objects that it is tracking.
+We simply configure the camera on a pc via PixyMon to get it to track red and green traffic lights.

 ### 🧭 [Gyro Sensor & Turns](#-contents)
 The gyro proved to be and incredibly important sensor for our robot.
-Initially one of the EV3 gyro sensors was used.
-However we quickly ran into issues.
-One issue was that it highly unreliable.
-The LEGO gyro tends to drift overtime.
+Initially one of the EV3 gyro sensors were used, however we quickly ran into issues.
+One issue was that it is highly unreliable.
+The LEGO gyro tends to drift over time.
 Another issue was that the gyro didn't have a high angular resolution.

 - **Sensor Used:**
-    To fix this, we used an MPU6050 IMU with our raspberry pi.
+    To fix this, we used an MPU6050 IMU with our raspberry pi pico.
 The MPU6050 has a much higher angular resolution and polling rate.
 The raspberry pi polls the MPU as fast as possible(the maximum rate is 8000 Hz).

 - **Control Algorithm:**
     The MPU returns angular velocity which we then integrate numerically to get absolute.
 We also pass the raw gyro data through a dynamic low pass filter which filters out noise above ~600 Hz.
 The absolute angle is passed to a PID controller on the EV3.